Str. Henri Barbusse nr. 44-46, Cluj-Napoca

 These three entities, alongside the teachers work in harmony to ensure the wellbeing and growth of the school and as such define the concept of the Royal School being a community school.

-All our classrooms will be equipped with the latest technologies including Smart Boards, computers and tablets for the children – where appropriate within the learning.
-Our aim is to develop tech-savvy students and bring an innovative approach to IT learning in the classroom.
+Our aim is to develop tech-savvy students and to bring an innovative approach to IT learning in the classroom.

 Your email address will not be published.
 Required fields are marked *